Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 Navigate to the USDA file you wish to append in your project folder.
 Although it's possible to append to your root `mod.usda`, it's recommended to work in a sub-layer per level.

 This program will not make a correct scratch usda file it will only edit ones made from remix correctly.

+I recommend mapping one material texture to a usda before using tool so remix generates a "looks" section correctly.

 ### 3. Destination Folder
 Your destination folder must be inside your project folder, specifically under a folder named `assets` (e.g., `rootprojectfolder/assets`).